essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 ::

-  jbias 14
+  jbias float

-This command will set the value of the biasing potential in the second stage of the JAWS algorithm to be 14 kcal/mol.
+This command will set the value of the biasing potential in the second stage of the JAWS algorithm to be ``float``, in kcal/mol (i.e. 14).

 .. _incmd: